xvxx/ldpl-rs/README.md

     cargo install ldpl

-You should now have an **ldpl-rs** binary that you can use to compile simple LDPL 4.4 programs, like any of the official examples:
+You should now have an **ldpl-rs** binary in your `$PATH` that you can use to compile simple LDPL 4.4 programs, like any of the official
+examples:

     git clone -b 4.4 git://github.com/lartu/ldpl
     ldpl-rs ldpl/examples/99bottles.ldpl